Optimization of entanglement depends on whether a black hole is extremal: Discussion

-On the other hand, in case of entanglement harvesting, we observed that it decreases with increasing detector transition energy for both the nonextremal and extremal black holes, see Fig. \ref{fig:conc-dE-NE-E}.
-Unlike the individual detector (for detector $A$) case, the difference in concurrence between the nonextremal and extremal scenarios exhibits a specific characteristic for arbitrary black hole charge $\rq$.
-For example, this difference suggests one can harvest more entanglement from the nonextremal background than the extremal one, when the detector transition energy is very low.
-While for moderately large detector transition energy extremal case showcases maximum entanglement harvesting (Fig. \ref{fig:conc-dE-NE-E}, \ref{fig:conc-dE-NE-E-diffs}, \ref{fig:conc-drQ-NE}).
-In Fig. \ref{fig:conc-ddn-NE-E} we observed that both the nonextremal and extremal harvesting is periodic with respect to the distance $d_{n}$ of the null paths of the detector $A$.
-Furthermore, from Fig. \ref{fig:conc-dds-NE-E} a similar periodic nature is observed with respect to the distance $d_{s}$ of the static detector $B$.
-Our observations suggest these periodicities to be dependent on the detector transition energy.
+\item Fourth, in Fig. \ref{fig:conc-ddn-NE-E}, we observed that both the nonextremal and extremal entanglement are periodic with respect to the distance $d_{n}$ of the null paths of the detector $A$.
+Furthermore, from Fig. \ref{fig:conc-dds-NE-E}, a similar periodic nature is observed with respect to the distance $d_{s}$ of the static detector $B$.
+A similar periodic nature in the entanglement profile was also observed in \cite{Barman:2021kwg}.
+However, unlike \cite{Barman:2021kwg}, where both of the detectors were in outgoing null paths, we do not observe any entanglement shadow regions or points here.
+Our observations suggest these periodicities are dependent on the detector transition energy.
 For instance, the periodicity increases with increasing transition energy.
-While the amplitude of this oscillation of concurrence decreases with elevating detector transition energy.
-Therefore, with our considered set-up and in terms of entanglement harvesting the nonextremal and extremal cases seem to be qualitatively indistinguishable.
-However, with different black hole parameters it is possible to tune the detector transition energy to understand the quantitative difference in the harvested entanglement.
+At the same time, the amplitude of this oscillation of concurrence decreases with increasing detector transition energy.

-Furthermore, while studying the origin of the harvested entanglement in Sec. \ref{sec:Entanglement-estimator} we observed (Fig. \ref{fig:Ipm-dE-NE-E} and Fig. \ref{fig:Ipm-ddn-NE-E}) that the communication-based harvesting is larger in both the nonextremal and extremal scenarios.
-Both the communication based and true harvesting decreases with increasing detector transition energy.
-The qualitative nature of entanglement harvesting in the nonextremal and extremal scenarios are the same.
-Moreover, in this section we also defined the dominating true harvesting $(|\bar{\mathcal{I}}^{+}_{\varepsilon}|-|\bar{\mathcal{I}}^{-}_{\varepsilon}|)$, which denotes the dominance of true harvesting in comparison to the communication based harvesting.
-The difference of this quantity from the nonextremal to the extremal case shows a nature similar to the total harvesting with respect to the detector transition energy, see Fig. \ref{fig:Ipm-diff-NE-E} and the discussion at the end of \ref{subsec:true-comn-based-harvesting}.